philippmoritzer/bd-ml-project/README.md

 - Relational data model
 - Inferior performance to InfluxDB

 Applications running in the cloud infrastructure often use the vendor's own database.
 For AWS it is called Amazon Timestream, for Azure Azure Time Series Insights.
-They are in these type of compoistions because it centralises the management to the vendor infrastructure.
+They are in these type of compositions because it centralises the management to the vendor infrastructure.
 [13, 14, 15]

 ### Classifiying Data in InfluxDB using Naive Bayes Classification

+Based on the input, the Naive Bayes classification is described as a probabilistic classifier that should be able to predict a probability.
+It is based on the Bayes Theorem:
+$$P(A|B) = {P(A|B)\:P(A) \over P(B) }$$

+A distribution over a set of classes is calculated given an observation of an input.
+After that, the classifier can be trained to determine which class has the highest probability.
+Consider the the following:

+$$ P(Class\:|\:Field) $$

+Given enough training data the probability can be predicted based on a given field.
+A simplified example would be that if a bird is in the northern hemisphere in the winter we could predict what kind of species the bird belongs to, e.g.:

+$$P("Northern"\:"Winter"\:|\:"Larus\:fuscus")$$

+In words, if a data point is in the northern stratosphere and it is winter we can predict with a certain probability that the bird is a *Larus fuscus*.
+This type of classification can be performed using the Flux query language.

 [11, 16, 17]

 # Tutorial